AF0577824641/INFO-654_Website_Final/Readme.md

 1. **Learn**:
    - Basics: Includes essential cooking tools and methods.
-   - Dietary Guide: Offers advice on dietary restrictions and preferences.

 2. **Seasons**:
    - Recipes categorized by seasonal availability of fruits and vegetables.